National Executive

 I affirm that there is a strong need for language policy in Aotearoa to continue the regeneration of te reo Māori, strengthen the position of New Zealand Sign Language, and support the maintenance of minority languages.
 In conjunction with this, language policy and planning must support the development of English proficiency to ensure the success of all in both education and society.

-Finally, as president of TESOLANZ, I will continue the work of past presidents and serve the stakeholders in the TESOL sector.
+As president of TESOLANZ, I will continue the work of past presidents and serve the stakeholders in the TESOL sector.

 Christine Hanley